johnnysand7/recipes_demo/README.md

 {amount} {ingredient name}, {unneeded modifiers}
 ```

-The main challenge is account for variations like
+The main challenge is accounting for variations like
 ```
+# All meaning "1.5 cups flour":
-1 1/2 cups flour # meaning '1.5 cups'
+1 1/2 cups flour
+One and a half c flour
+1 ½c. flour

+# All meaning "One 0.5 pound chicken breast":
-1 1/2 pound chicken breast # meaning '0.5 pound chicken breast'
+1 1/2 pound chicken breast
+One half-lb chicken breast
+8oz chicken breast
 ```
-so the context of weight versus volume and ingredient type matters
+so the context of weight versus volume and ingredient type matters.

 `ingredient_parser_test.py` includes a lot of these variations.

+Ultimately an ingredient and volume-weight conversion table will be stored
+in PostgreSql or maybe Redis; something like 1,000 unique ingredients
+account for ~80% or more of all ingredients in a set of 100k recipes I've
+looked at, so the table will not need to be large.

 ---